 By Carolo Pascale

-During the spring sports season at Rider University, Ben Cohen Field mostly lies dormant.
+DURING the spring sports season at Rider University, Ben Cohen Field mostly lies dormant.
 In the fall it plays host to packed bleachers for games of men’s soccer, women’s soccer and field hockey.
-Barring a few spring soccer games, the Broncs-themed field sits barron, asleep and alone.
+Barring a few spring soccer games, the Broncs-themed field sits baron, asleep and alone.
 When Spring 2024 rolls around, however, Ben Cohen Field will awaken from its wintery hibernation with a new team and program ready to make its Rider debut.

 On Aug.
 23, Rider announced the addition of a women’s lacrosse program to its current 20-team roster.
 The announcement, made by Rider Athletic Director Don Harnum, gave a rundown of why this was important for the school and how it fits with the other programs.